garden-io/garden/docs/using-garden/running-tasks.md

 ### Disabling Tasks

-Modules that allow you to configure tasks generally also allow you to disable tasks by setting `disabled: true` in the task configuration.
+Module types that allow you to configure tasks generally also allow you to disable tasks by setting `disabled: true` in the task configuration.
 You can also disable them conditionally using template strings.
 For example, to disable a `container` module task for a specific environment, you could do something like this:

 ```yaml
 kind: Module